-Lessons in English, Portuguese or Spanish.
+I teach lessons in English, Portuguese or Spanish.
 I work with Neurotypical and Neurodiverse students of all ages and levels, including adult newcomers to the music World.
-Social disparity is also one of my focuses and I normally work really well with students that are labeled by my peers as difficult to teach.
 I have never had two students that were the same, and I work on an individual basis to develop and find the best methodology to teach each student.
 I also love working with professional musicians on how to optimize their performance of solo and chamber music.

 Dr. Karen Taylor